sbates-idrc/c2lc-coding-environment/open_robot_kit/crickit_circuit_playround_bluefruit_dc_encoder_2/README.md

 - M3 nuts and bolts
   - 4 x 30mm, for attaching the motors to the chassis
   - 2 x 10mm, for attaching the metal castor bearing wheel to the chassis
-  - 4 x 10mm, for attaching the encoder pins to the Circuit Playround
+  - 4 x 10mm, for attaching the encoder pins to the Circuit Playground
 - Standoffs for attaching the CRICKIT to the chassis, with some separation so that the components on the bottom of the CRICKIT do not touch the metal chassis